 The zebra is the official symbol of rare diseases in the United States, thanks to the quote, “when you hear hoof beats, think horses, not zebras.”
 This saying is intended to teach medical students to look for the most common cause for a medical condition before considering rarer causes.
 Since this approach can result in people with rare diseases being misdiagnosed and rare diseases being overlooked, the rare disease community has embraced the zebra mascot to represent those who do have a rare condition.
 As a result, people are encouraged to wear stripes with pride in honor of Rare Disease Day.
 People can wear stripes on their clothing or accessories, or even a Rare Disease Day zebra-striped ribbon.

-This year, Rare Disease Day is celebrated on Tuesday, February 28th, 2023.
+Rare Disease Day is celebrated every year on the last day of February.
 Many organizations are hosting events this day and throughout the month of February, which you can find on the official Rare Disease Day website.

 The international Rare Disease Day theme for 2023 is #ShareYourColours, and in the United States, the theme is also #ShowYourStripes.
 Both themes call on rare disease patients and advocates to share their stories on social media, giving the community a visible way to bring attention to rare diseases through zebra-striped clothing and lighting up landmarks with the Rare Disease Day colors.